yangao07/abPOA/README.md

 abPOA supports three alignment modes (global, local, extension) and flexible scoring schemes that allow linear, affine and convex gap penalties.
 It right now supports SSE2/SSE4.1/AVX2 vectorization.

-For more information, please refer to our [paper](https://dx.doi.org/10.1093/bioinformatics/btaa963) published in Bioinformatics .
+For more information, please refer to our [paper](https://dx.doi.org/10.1093/bioinformatics/btaa963) published in Bioinformatics.

 ## <a name="install"></a>Installation